agilepro/epiconsciousness/docs/Atheism/meaning-of-life.md

 * Music (again)
 * Religious/spiritual people search for meanings.
 I don't.
 I just enjoy and try to be kind.
 On my grave shall be written: "Game over, but it was awesome!"
 * Whatever I decide . .
-* Knowing that Im trying to make a difference
+* Knowing that I'm trying to make a difference
 * Making sure I pay attention to what's going on in the world means I can try and not leave it worse than I found it
 * I am an Atheist, Secular Humanist and Scientist.
 I find meaning in environmental activism, helping the homeless and tutoring kids.
 I'm a passionate amateur astronomer and one of the most meaningful and satisfying things I do is show kids their first looks at Saturn's rings or Jupiter's cloud bands.
 It's one of the most offensive things I hear when people assume the life of an atheist is devoid of any meaning.
 Look around you!
 * Waking up every morning.